jicbo/wordle/README.md

 # Wordle

-This is a copy of a popular web-game [Wordle](https://www.nytimes.com/games/wordle/)
+This is a reimplementation of a popular web-game [Wordle](https://www.nytimes.com/games/wordle/)

 ## Features